holzschu/python_ios/README.md

 # Installation (on your device)

-Once you have compiled the Python-ios framework, you can link it with your favorite app (I used [Blinkshell](https://github.com/holzschu/blink) and [iVim](https://github.com/holzschu/iVim)).
+Once you have compiled the Python-ios framework, you can link it with your favorite app (I've done it with [Blinkshell](https://github.com/holzschu/blink), [OpenTerm](https://github.com/holzschu/terminal)  and [iVim](https://github.com/holzschu/iVim)).

 You will need to transfer the Python scripts to your device:
 - `tar -cvzf pythonScripts.tar.gz Lib/`